 Flood control WP-7 is included in the Papillion Creek Watershed Partnership's Watershed Management Plan.
-Construction is currently underway and expected to complete in 2021.
+Construction was substantially complete in December 2020 and the site was opened to the public in September 2021.
+The City of Papillion operates and maintains the recreation site and the District has named it Big Elk Lake.

-7. Zorinsky Basin #2
+6. Zorinsky Basin #2

-An additional sediment basin to improve and protect water quality in Lake Zorinsky, located south and west of 204th Street and West Center Road, is under construction and expected to be complete in 2021.
+An additional sediment basin to improve and protect water quality in Lake Zorinsky, located south and west of 204th Street and West Center Road, was completed in June 2021.